mrchenguozheng/my-portfolio-nextjs-decapcms/public/content/posts/building-a-markdown-blog-in-next-js-with-decap-cms-a-comprehensive-guide.md

 ### 4.1 Creating Markdown Files

-   To structure your content, create a directory `content/posts` for your blog posts in the public directory.
-This will be where Decap CMS saves the markdown files created from the admin interface, as configured in the file: `config.yml`
+   To structure your content, create a `content/posts` directory for your blog posts in the public directory.
+This will be where Decap CMS saves the markdown files created from the admin interface, as configured in the `config.yml` file:

 ```shell
 mkdir -p content/posts
 ```

-Within this directory `content/posts`, you can manually create Markdown files for your blog posts or use a content management system like **Decap CMS** to manage your posts directly from an admin interface.
+Within this `content/posts` directory, you can manually create Markdown files for your blog posts or use a content management system like **Decap CMS** to manage your posts directly from an admin interface.

 ### 4.2 Previewing Content